-- Set the port and starboard ENGINE circuit breaker switches to "ON". - Set the clutch controls in the "NEUTRAL" position. - Advance the throttle levers to slightly forward of idle. - On the system control switch panels, set the ignition "ON/STOP" switch into the "ON" position.
+- Set the port and starboard ENGINE circuit breaker switches to "ON". - Set the clutch controls in the "NEUTRAL" position. - Advance the throttle levers to slightly forward of idle. - On the system control switch panels, set the ignition "ON/OFF/STOP" switch or ignition "ON/OFF" switch into the "ON" position.